MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 - Plan displays the AzAPI resources that can be migrated.
 - Migrate migrates the AzAPI resources to AzureRM resources in both the HCL files and the state.

 AzAPI2AzureRM ensures after migration that your Terraform configuration and state are aligned with your actual state.
-You can validate the state has been updated by running `terraform plan` after completing the migration to see that nothing has changed.
+You can validate the update to state by running `terraform plan` after completing the migration to see that nothing has changed.

 ## Using the AzAPI provider